jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (a) that, on and after the time when the variation or renewal takes effect, the landlord will comply with the healthy homes standards as required by section 45(1)﻿(bb) or 66I(1)﻿(bb) (as the case may be); and
   (b) including the information (if any) prescribed by regulations under section 138B(5).
 (1D) The requirement that the landlord’s statement under subsection (1A) or (1CA) be signed by the landlord is in addition to the requirement under section 13(1) that the landlord sign the tenancy agreement.
+(1DA) However, the landlord’s statements under subsections (1A) and (1CA) can be combined, with the landlord signing once to confirm both statements (in addition to the landlord signing the tenancy agreement).
-(1DA) The requirement that the landlord’s statement under subsection (1CB) be signed by the landlord is in addition to the requirement under section 13B(1) that the landlord sign the variation or renewal.
+(1DB) The requirement that the landlord’s statement under subsection (1CB) be signed by the landlord is in addition to the requirement under section 13B(1) that the landlord sign the variation or renewal.
 (1E) The landlord’s statement under subsection (1A), (1CA), or (1CB) does not affect the landlord’s duties in respect of insulation or the healthy homes standards under section 45(1) or 66I(1) or otherwise.
 (1F) The landlord commits an unlawful act if—
   (a) the landlord fails to comply with subsection (1A), (1CA), or (1CB); or